-The digital filter of the ADS1253, referred to as a sinc5 filter, computes the digital result based on the most recent outputs from the delta-sigma modulator.
-At the most basic level, the digital filter can be thought of as simply averaging the modulator results in a weighted form and presenting this average as the digital output.
-The digital output rate, or data rate, scales directly with the system CLK frequency.
-This allows the data output rate to be changed over a very wide range (five orders of magnitude) by changing the system CLK frequency.
+The digital filter of the ADS1251, referred to as a Sinc5 filter, computes the digital result based on the most recent outputs from the delta-sigma modulator.
+At the most basic level, the digital filter can be thought of as averaging the modulator results in a weighted form and presenting this average as the digital output.
+The digital output rate, or data rate, scales directly with the system clock frequency.
+This allows the data output rate to be changed over a very wide range (five orders of magnitude) by changing the system clock frequency.
 However, it is important to note that the -3dB point of the filter is 0.2035 times the data output rate, so the data output rate should allow for sufficient margin to prevent attenuation of the signal of interest.

-Since the conversion result is essentially an average, the data-output rate determines the location of the resulting notches in the digital filter (see Figure 4).
-Note that the first notch is located at the data-output rate frequency, and subsequent notches are located at integer multiples of the data-output rate to allow for rejection of not only the fundamental frequency, but also harmonic frequencies.
-In this manner, the data-output rate can be used to set specific notch frequencies in the digital filter response.
+As the conversion result is essentially an average, the data-output rate determines the location of the resulting notches in the digital filter (see Figure 3).
+Note that the first notch is located at the data output rate frequency, and subsequent notches are located at integer multiples of the data output rate; this allows for rejection of not only the fundamental frequency, but also harmonic frequencies.
+In this manner, the data output rate can be used to set specific notch frequencies in the digital filter response.